 What is Irrational Number?

 Irrational numbers have endless non-repeating digits after the decimal point.
-Below is the example of the irrational number:
+Below is an example of the irrational number:

 How to Classify Rational and Irrational Numbers?

-Let us see how to identify rational and irrational numbers based on below given set of examples.
+Let us see how to identify rational and irrational numbers based on the given set of examples.

 As per the definition, the rational numbers include all integers, fractions and repeating decimals.
 For every rational number, we can write them in the form of p/q, where p and q are integers value.

-Below image shows the Venn diagram of rational and irrational numbers which comes under real numbers.
+The below image shows the Venn diagram of rational and irrational numbers which come under real numbers.

 Difference Between Rational and Irrational Numbers